jwplayer/applicaster-docs/live/broadcast-live-events.md

   -  To create the dummy media item upload a placeholder video into the JW Dashboard.
 For example http://foo.com/bar.mp4.
 The actual URL is not important.
 For DRM properties, you need a short (e.g. 1 second) video.
   -  The title, thumbnail, and description set on this video will represent the event.
   -  Add custom parameters that will contain the playlist ids.
 E.g. `livePlaylistId` and `vodPlaylistId`
-1. Assign the `playlistId` key to list components in Zapp
+1. Assign the `playlistId` key to list components in Zapp.
+E.g. `extensions.livePlaylistId`

 <div style="display:flex; justify-content: center;">
 <img align="right" src="../img/live-zapp-playlistkey.png" width="300">